 It seems every new web-based service that’s part of the burgeoning sharing economy is billed as “the Airbnb of [fill-in-the-blank].”
 One company is bringing that same concept to vintage, classic, and collectible cars to connect daydreaming auto enthusiasts with owners of drool-worthy cars.
-With Spring fast-approaching, we’re thinking it’s high time for a proper road trip!
+With the summer fast approaching, we’re thinking it’s high time for a proper road trip!

 The most obvious liability in peer-to-peer car renting is insurance.
 Most policies explicitly deny coverage if a policyholder’s car is rented to a third party.
 DriveShare closes this gap for both owners and drivers by guaranteeing liability and physical damage coverage for every rental.
 Every vehicle is covered for the full replacement cost.